EricssonResearch/scott-eu/simulation-ros/doc/README.md

   source ~/.bashrc
   ```

-**Step 1.** Create the ROS workspace by clonning the SCOTT repository
+**Step 1.** Create the ROS workspace by clonning the SCOTT repository.

 For convenience, the scott repository will be cloned into the home path (~/), but other paths also can be used.
   ```